sunesimonsen/nano-router/packages/react/API.md

 ## Navigate

 The `<Navigate>` element changes the location to the given route when rendered.
-It's a component wrapper around the [`router.navigate`](../router/API.md#navigate) function
-It accepts the same parameters as props.
+It's a component wrapper around the [`router.navigate`](../router/API.md#navigate) function and accepts the same parameters as props.

 Example usage: